pivaldi/pimacs/default/README.md

 * Make only the minibuffer as unreal.
 Use `C-x B` to see all the buffers.
   Doom consider some buffers as unreal buffer (like *Message*) but I need to see these buffers !!
+* Add Persp Workspace name in the Doom modeline.
+* Disable the Doom management of the mode-line in popups.

 ## Useful Interactive Functions